Skip to main content

 Permit Requirements:

-Most chimney work beyond basic cleaning requires a permit in Edwards.
-Here’s what triggers permit requirements:
+Most chimney work beyond basic cleaning needs a permit in Edwards.
+Here’s what triggers it:

 Work Type Permit Required?
 Typical Cost Processing Time